YutingMou/TSE2018-SDDP/README.md

 data: contains data of german power system data, which is collectd from the Internet by Dr. Ignacio Aravena Solís (https://sites.google.com/site/iaravenasolis/home)

-src: models of different policies: SDDP, merit order (MO), perfect foresignt (WS) and look ahead.
+model: models of different policies: SDDP, merit order (MO), perfect foresignt (WS) and look ahead.
 Each of the model is selfcontained, including three files (ProjectXX.m, which is the main file and nldsXX.m and ErrorDisturbance.m)